hbqdev/hbqnexus/src/posts/posts/everything-is-connected/content.md

 - Support worker-owned businesses and cooperatives when possible.

 ### Care for Your Wellbeing
 - Start where you are: Whether you have a kitchen or just a microwave, find ways to nourish yourself.
+Avoid processed foods as much as possible.
 - Move naturally: Walking, stretching, dancing—whatever feels good and fits your life.
 - Rest without guilt: Taking breaks isn't lazy—it's necessary for health.
 - Be an informed patient: Research your options, ask questions, understand your care.